Kos Dodecanese, Greece Travel Guide

 Pre-book your car online, especially for peak season, for better rates and vehicle availability.

 Main roads on Kos are generally well-maintained and paved.
-Smaller roads can be narrow, winding, and sometimes unpaved.
+Smaller streets can be narrow, winding, and sometimes unpaved.
 Drive carefully.
 Local driving habits may seem aggressive.
 Watch for motorcycles and scooters.
 Seatbelts are mandatory.

-Motorcycles and two-wheeled scooters are popular for navigating the island.
+Motorcycles and two-wheeled motorized scooters are popular for navigating the island.
 Minimum age for rental is typically 18-21.
 For scooters up to 125cc, EU citizens often require a standard B (car) license obtained before January 1ST9, 2013, or an A1/A license.
 Non-EU citizens usually require an international motorcycle permit.

-Kos Town Port is the main port, handling most passenger ferries, high-speed catamarans, and sailing ships.
+The Main town on kos Port is the main port, handling most passenger ferries, high-speed catamarans, and sailing ships.
 Mastichari Port, on the northwest coast, connects frequently to Kalymnos, Leros, and Patmos.
 Kardamena Port mainly caters to tourist excursions.

 Booking ferry tickets in advance is recommended, especially during high season, to secure availability.
 Use online platforms like Ferryhopper or direct company websites.